turingschool-examples/empty-star-6264/README.md

 As a user
 When I visit the Team Index
-Then I see the name and hometown of all Teams
+Then I see the nickname and hometown of all Teams
 And under each team I see the names and ages of all its players
 ```